patrickap/docker-restic/README.md

 - `docker-restic.yml`: `/srv/docker-restic/docker-restic.yml`
 - `docker-restic.cron`: `/srv/docker-restic/docker-restic.cron`

+Do not forget to restart the container afterwards.

 5. **Configure rclone (Optional)**

 Remote syncing of backups can be configured with `rclone`.
 This can be done either by bind mounting the `rclone.conf` to `/srv/docker-restic/rclone.conf` or by running `rclone config` inside the `docker-restic` container.
 Restic itself supports rclone as a backend.
 Alternatively, it's possible to run rclone via the Docker-Restic CLI using custom commands.